hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/p2p-host-ip.md

 Note the above placeholder for `Your-Public-IP-Address`, and the specification of `13000/TCP`.

-If you see the following results, your beacon node is highly discoverable:
+If you see the following results, your Agora node is highly discoverable:

 ![image](https://user-images.githubusercontent.com/2212651/81552111-7c703400-93a0-11ea-83b5-abeebc63c285.png)